apache/nuttx/arch/README.txt

     arch/arm/include/lpc214x and arch/arm/src/lpc214x
-        These directories provide support for NXP LPC214x family of processors.
+        These directories provide support for NXP LPC214x family of ARM7TDMI processors.
 This port boots and passes the OS test (examples/ostest).
         The port is complete and verifed.
 As of NuttX 0.3.17, the port includes: timer interrupts, serial console, USB driver, and SPI-based MMC/SD card support.
 A verifed NuttShell (NSH) configuration is also available.

+    arch/arm/include/lpc2378 and arch/arm/src/lpc2378.
+	NXP LPC2378.
+Support is provided for the NXP LPC2378 MCU.
+This port was contributed by Rommel Marcelo is was first released in NuttX-5.3.
+	STATUS: This port boots and passes the OS test (examples/ostest) and includes a working implementation of the NuttShell (NSH).
+The port is complete and verified.
+As of NuttX 5.3, the port includes only basic timer interrupts and serial console support.

+    arch/arm/include/lpc313x and arch/arm/src/lpc313x
+        These directories provide support for NXP LPC313x family of ARM926EJ-S processors.
+The port for the NXP LPC3131 was first released in NuttX-5.1 (but was not functional until NuttX-5.2).
+	STATUS: The basic EA3131 port is complete and verified in NuttX-5.2 This basic port includes basic boot-up, serial console, and timer interrupts.
+This port was extended in NuttX 5.3 with a USB high speed driver contributed by David Hewson.
+This port has been verified using the NuttX OS test, USB serial and mass storage tests and includes a working implementation of the NuttShell ((NSH)).

+    arch/arm/include/sam3u and arch/arm/src/sam3u
+	Atmel AT91SAM3U.
+This port is for Atmel AT91SAM3U4E MCU.
+	STATUS: The basic AT91SAM3U port was released in NuttX version 5.1.
+	The basic port includes boot-up logic, interrupt driven serial console, and system timer interrupts.
+That release passes the NuttX OS test and is proven to have a valid OS implementation.
+A onfiguration to support the NuttShell is also included.

     arch/arm/include/stm32 and arch/arm/src/stm32
 	These directories contain support for the STMicro STM32 family, particularly for the STM32F103ZET6.
-The initial, release of this port was included in NuttX version 0.4.12.
-The current port includes timer, and serial console.
-Work is underway for USB, SPI, microSD, and LCD.
+	STATUS: The basic STM32 port was released in NuttX version 0.4.12.
+	The basic port includes boot-up logic, interrupt driven serial console, and system timer interrupts.
+The 0.4.13 release added support for SPI, serial FLASH, and USB device.; The 4.14 release added support for buttons and SDIO-based MMC/SD and verifed DMA support.
+Verified configurations are available for NuttX OS test, the NuttShell (NSH) example, the USB serial device class, and the USB mass storage device lass example.

     arch/arm/include/str71x and arch/arm/src/str71x
         These directories provide support for the STMicro STR71x processors.